andreaceccanti/iam-website/content/en/docs/tasks/administration/aup-management/_index.md

 ![Aup creation](../images/aup-created.png)

+Based on the screenshot above, the user will receive three AUP signature reminder emails at 30 days, 15 days, and 1 day prior to the expiration date.
+Additionally, one AUP expiration email will be sent one year after the AUP is signed.

 ### Editing and deleting the AUP

 The AUP can be edited and deleted from the AUP management page: